triSYCL/triSYCL/tests/README.rst

   make check-compilers

-To check into a new clone to be sure you did not forget to commit some files, use the ``clone-T`` targets, such as:
+To check into a new work-tree to be sure you did not forget to commit some files, use the ``clone-T`` targets, such as:

 .. code:: bash